 Top Lake Tahoe Landmarks

 Emerald Bay: Emerald Bay is one of Lake Tahoe’s most photographed and popular locations.
-When people see pictures of Lake Tahoe in travel magazines, Emerald Bay is usually the most prominently featured.
+When you see pictures of Lake Tahoe in travel magazines, Emerald Bay is usually the most prominently featured.
 Combined into a State Park, Emerald Bay features include Fannette Island, Eagle Falls, and Vikingsholm, a 38-room mansion that is considered one of the finest examples of Scandinavian architecture in the United States.
-The park contains the only island in Lake Tahoe, Fannette Island.
-In 1969, Emerald Bay was recognized as a National Natural Landmark by the federal Department of the Interior.
+The park contains Lake Tahoe’s only island, Fannette Island.
 In 1994, California State Parks included the surrounding water of the bay as a part of the park, making Emerald Bay one of the first underwater parks of its type in the state.
 It is the landing place for many boats, launches, and barges used in the lake before the turn of the century, during the heyday of Emerald Bay Resort and used in the construction of Vikingsholm.
 Visitors to Emerald Bay State Park enjoy hiking, swimming, kayaking, scuba diving, boating, sightseeing and touring Vikingsholm in the summer months.

 Heavenly Gondola: A 2.4-mile ride up the Heavenly Mountain Gondola will leave you breathless as you take in panoramic views of Lake Tahoe.
 On your way up, stop at the Observation Deck – a 14,000 square foot mid-station observation platform, located at 9,123 feet.
 Enjoy views of South Lake Tahoe, Desolation Wilderness, and from shore to shore of Lake Tahoe.
 The Gondola generally operates from Memorial Day through Labor Day weekend (weather permitting).
 At the top of the gondola, explore hiking trails, grab lunch at the Tamarack Lodge, and choose your EPIC Discovery activities, including zip lines, ropes courses, tubing, and Ridge Rider Mountain Coaster.
 Tickets are required; check Heavenly’s website for details.